 7. Are there civil remedies for invasion of privacy?

-A victim cannot file a lawsuit against a person that violates Penal Code 647j.
+A victim cannot file a lawsuit against you that violates Penal Code 647j.
 The State of California can only bring criminal charges under this statute.

-However, there are civil invasion of privacy laws in California.
-The civil laws include “false light” claims and cases involving the public disclosure of private facts.
+However, California has civil invasion of privacy laws.
+These laws include “false light” claims and cases involving the public disclosure of private facts.

-If a person breaks one of these laws and injures another party, then that injured party can file a lawsuit.
+If you break one of these laws and injure another party, then that injured party can file a lawsuit.

-If a plaintiff is successful in these actions, he may recover damages like:
+If a plaintiff is successful in these actions, they may recover damages like:

 - loss of reputation, shame and hurt feelings,